giovanimachado/toDoListProject/README.md

 # **toDoListProject**

-Procted done to learn how to deal with EJS:
+Project done to learn how to deal with EJS:
 - EJS;
 - CSS;
 - Node.js and express;